pluscloudopen/docs/content/en/docs/tutorials/tf-backend-s3/_index.md

 ## Create a bucket

 With your S3 credentials ready, you need to create a place to store your data in.
 In S3 terms, this place is called a "bucket".
+You can either create a bucket via the web ui (Horizon) or on the command line.

+### Create a bucket via web ui

+Logged in to the web ui (Horizon) you can navigate to "Object Store" in the left menu and then click on "Containers" (that's how buckets are called in Horizon).
+Click on the "+Container" button then enter a name for your new container, choose a storage policy and choose, whether your new bucket should be accessable publicly or only private (most of the time you would choose private).
+Click on "Create" to create the new bucket.
+It should immediately show up in the Container list.

+### Create a bucket via s3cmd

 ##